ow2-chameleon/everest/everest-osgi/doc/README.md

 - [Configuration](#configuration)
 - [Log Entry](#log-entry)
 - [Deployment Package](#deployment-package)

+## Requirements

+everest OSGi domain needs an OSGi r4.3 compliant framework to represent its entities as resources.

+It depends on:
+- [Apache Felix iPOJO][1], version 1.10.1 or above
+- everest-core, version ${everest.core.version}

+Optionally:
+- OSGi Configuration Admin, version *to be completed*
+- OSGi Log Service, version *to be completed*
+- OSGi Deployment Package Admin, version *to be completed*

+## Entities

 ## OSGi Root Resource
 Root resource is the starting point for OSGi domain and represents the OSGi Framework.